 Having a healthy diet has an enormous impact on how the body and the brain function.
 However, people looking to change their approach to eating should understand that it isn’t simply a matter of eating specific foods.
 The amount of food a person eats matters, since being at a healthy weight can improve mental health.
 Moreover, the way different foods relate to each other can also make a difference.
 Nutritionists, therapists, and even staff members at sober living homes can help young people develop healthier eating habits and plan out meals.

-The benefits of eating a healthier diet include:
+The benefits of proper diet for mental health:

 Blood Sugar Control